How To Detox Your Relationship (For When Things Just Feel Off)

 How is it that a wonderful, potential-filled romantic partnership can get so out of whack?
 You're not alone if you find yourself asking, "What's happened to my relationship?
 Where—and when—did it go wrong?
 Why do things just feel off?"

-If you're wondering how to change things for the better, here's a detox for your relationship.
-Get ready for a good cleanse.
+If something feels off in your relationship, here's exactly how to change things for the better.
+Consider it a detox for your relationship, and get ready for a good cleanse.

 Step 1: Create three lists.

-You'll need to tackle three big questions before you can start your relationship detox.
+You'll need to tackle three big questions to understand why your relationship feels off and start your relationship detox.
 Create three lists exploring the following questions:

 What are the key relationship issues?